oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <br/>

 *  Claim Name: `...`
-*  Claim Description: Array element disclosure digest
+*  Claim Description: Digest of the Disclosure for an array element
 *  Change Controller: IETF
 *  Specification Document(s):  [[ (#embedding_array_elements) of this specification ]]